githubEdit

 • Good, because the documentation on the repo is just Markdown so we are not locked into Gitbook, if we ever choose to leave.

-• Good, because it’s the choice of in the Org (eg. Global Support), so people can discover it easier but they are also used to it.
+• Good, because it’s the choice of other teamsarrow-up-right in the Org (eg. Global Support), so people can discover it easier but they are also used to it.

 Stay in the Handbook